mgunawan92/Algorithmic_Trading_Bot/README.md

  - Algorithm observes past highs of given instrument
  - Buy signal will be generated once price exceeds previous high
- - Once security is purchased, stop-loss is implemented to follow price movememnt conjunctively
+ - Once security is purchased, stop-loss is implemented to follow price movement conjunctively
  - When price drops by established loss percentage, position will be closed

 Algorithm dynamically determines Lookback Length: